Home » Know how

 Store hours and shopping customs

-Outside of big cities centers like Milan or tourist cities like Florence, most stores are only open from approximately 9 a.m. to 12:30 p.m. and from 3:30 to 7:30 p.m.
+Outside of big cities centers like Milan or tourist cities like Florence, many stores are only open from approximately 9 a.m. to 12:30 p.m. and from 3:30 to 7:30 p.m.
 Some stores may be closed on Monday morning or sometimes for the entire day, while grocery stores generally close on Monday and Wednesday afternoons.
 Restaurants often close on either Monday or Tuesday.
-Except in tourist areas, stores are generally closed on Sundays.
+Except in tourist areas, stores are generally closed on Sunday.
 Store hours usually are posted.

-It is inappropriate in most stores to touch or handle merchandise as people do in the U.S. Watch other Italians, and be sure to ask a salesperson before handling or trying on an item.
+It is inappropriate in some stores to touch or handle merchandise as people do in the U.S. Watch other Italians, and be sure to ask a salesperson before handling or trying on an item.
 A receipt must be given upon the purchase of a product or service, and it is the customer’s responsibility to keep it for the first 100 meters after leaving the premises: otherwise, you may be fined.

 The euro is Italy’s currency.
 The seven euro notes come in denominations of €200, €100, €50, €20, €10, and €5.
 The eight euro coins are in denominations of €2 and €1 and 50, 20, 10, 5, 2, and 1 cents.